amitmerchant1990/reverie/_pages/cv.md

 ---
 layout: page
 permalink: /cv/
-title: A more formal About Me
+title: A More Formal About Me
 ---
 ## Austin Yizhi Yang